unyt-org/uix/docs/manual/01 Getting Started.md

 ```

 ## Architecture of a UIX Project
-With UIX, frontend and backend source code and other resources can be combined in one single project.
+In a UIX project, frontend and backend source code or other resources are combined in one single project.

 ```
 .